-Associate Professor and Reader in Economics, Faculty of Social Sciences
+Professor of Economics, Faculty of Social Sciences

 View Abigail's CV here in pdf format.
+Abigail's Facewall page.

 Abigail's research focuses on the socially embedded decision-maker.
 She has designed and implemented a variety of lab and lab-type experiments involving students in several countries, villagers in… read more